jasonthompson/personal-blog/_posts/2011-08-21-ride-report-toronto-hockley-valley-toronto-sunday-august-20-2011.markdown

 <figcaption>Looking North from Hockley Valley.</figcaption> </figure> <figure><img src="/images/2011/08/nature-break-in-loretto.jpg" alt="" />

 <figcaption>Break in Loretto.</figcaption> </figure>
-My legs were sore, but the rest of the trip through the valley flew by.
+y legs were sore, but the rest of the trip through the valley flew by.
 In Loretto I stopped for a break at an abandoned-looking baseball diamond.
 I had been eating and drinking as I rode, so I was in good shape for my return trip.